narin282/jQuery_DataTable_Expand/README.md

-# Ajax DataTables Expand with animation
+# Ajax DataTables Expand with animate